BIDS-collaborative/hackingmeasurement.github.io/about.md

 Tech4Measurement is an initiative of the Data Science Collaborative at BIDS and Glass Bead Labs.
 We draw on support from the Siemens Web of Things group, BIDS, the Social Science Matrix, the I School, the D-Lab, CEGA, DIL, and others.
-(A nicer page with logos coming soon!)

 ## Credits